akrolic/akrolic.github.io/_portfolio/portfolio-2.md

 Figure 5.
 Redtail Drone with heatsink and fans.
 </p>

 The GAAS project provided some baseline SLAM algorithms, but they were written to compile on a CISC machine, and so I had to make several modifications in order to get this working on the RISC based Jetson TX2.
+This exposed me to Point Cloud Library (PCL) and OpenCV, and taught me about the intrinsic parameters of cameras.

 <p align="center">
 <img src='/images/slam.png'>